xNero321/B3_Cloud_Azure/README.md

 Geo-redundant storage with read access (RA-GRS): replication at hundreds of kilometers + remote read access

 ## By changing replication, is there a difference in cost?
+Since the cost is due to the ressources usage if the replicas is not used at the same time.
+There will be no increase of the original price.

 ## Cloud service: what is the use of the Cloud service?